 p4 user joe View the user specification of Perforce user joe. p4 user Edit the user specification for the current Perforce user. p4 user -d sammy Delete the user specification for the Perforce user sammy. p4 -u joe -P hey submit Run p4 submit as user joe, whose password is hey.
-This command does not work at higher security levels. p4 user -f joe2 Create a new Perforce user named $joe2$ if the caller is a Perforce superuser, and $joe2$ doesn't already exist as a Perforce user.
-If user $joe2$ already exists, allow a Perforce superuser to modify the user's settings.
+This command does not work at higher security levels. p4 user -f joe2 Create a new Perforce user named joe2 if the caller is a Perforce superuser, and joe2 doesn't already exist as a Perforce user.
+If user joe2 already exists, allow a Perforce superuser to modify the user's settings.

-To view a list of all Perforce users p4 users To change a user's password p4 passwd To view a list of users who have subscribed to review particular files p4 reviews p4 users p4 [g-opts] users [user...]
+To view a list of all Perforce users p4 users To change a user's password p4 passwd To view a list of users who have subscribed to review particular files p4 reviews p4 users p4 users displays a list of all the users known to the current Perforce server.
+For each user, the information displayed includes their Perforce user name, their email address, their real name, and the date and time the user last accessed the server.